-- The status of each Signpost, which includes Water Supply Reliability Signposts, Infrastructure Signposts, and Financial Signposts, as presented in Section 5.3.1 - Updates on progress towards achieving the Time-Bound-Targets; - Implementation highlights, which include projects, programs, policies, partnerships, initiatives, and public outreach.
+- The status of each Signpost, which includes Water Supply Reliability Signposts, Infrastructure Signposts, and Financial Signposts; - Updates on progress towards achieving the Time-Bound-Targets; - Implementation highlights, which include projects, programs, policies, partnerships, initiatives, and public outreach.

 Figure 6-1 presents a high-level overview of the schedule for CAMP4W reporting and updates.